manticoresoftware/manticoresearch/manual/Adding_data_from_external_storages/Fetching_from_databases/Indexing_fetched_data.md

 Document ID *MUST* be the very first field, and it *MUST BE UNIQUE UNSIGNED POSITIVE (NON-ZERO, NON-NEGATIVE) INTEGER NUMBER*.

-You can specify up to 32 full-text fields (formally, upto `SPH_MAX_FIELDS` from sphinx.h), and an arbitrary amount of attributes.
+You can specify up to 32 full-text fields (formally, up to `SPH_MAX_FIELDS` from sphinx.h), and an arbitrary amount of attributes.
 All of the columns that are neither document ID (the first one) nor attributes will be indexed as full-text fields.

 ## Declaration of attributes: